wandb/weave/docs/docs/guides/core-types/evaluations.md

 # Evaluations

-Evaluation-driven development helps you reliably iterate on an application.
-The `Evaluation` class is designed to assess the performance of a `Model` on a given `Dataset` or set of examples using scoring functions.
+To systematically improve your LLM application, it's helpful to test your changes against a consistent dataset of potential inputs so that you can catch regressions and inspect your applications behaviour under different conditions.
+In Weave, the `Evaluation` class is designed to assess the performance of a `Model` on a test dataset.

+In a Weave Evaluation, a set of examples is passed through your application, and the output is scored according to multiple scoring functions.
+The result provides you with a overview of your application's performance in a rich UI to summarizing individual outputs and scores.

 ![Evals hero](../../../static/img/evals-hero.png)